 This Single Serving Lemonade is the perfect balance of sweet and tart, and doesn’t leave you with a big pitcher of lemonade!
-This post originally appeared in June of 2013 and has been updated with new pictures, video, and some text.
+This lemonade recipe is so fast and easy to make, you’re sure to be making it non-stop.

 The first day of summer is both exciting and depressing.